Skip to content

 What the procedure involves

-Performed under general or local anaesthetic with sedation, taking around 60–75 minutes.
-A 10–15 mm incision is made just below the inner corner of the eye, the lacrimal sac is identified, a small disc of bone is removed, and the sac is opened directly into the nose.
-As with the endoscopic approach, a fine silicone stent is left in place for 6–12 weeks.
+Performed under general or local anaesthetic with sedation, taking around 60 to 75 minutes.
+A 10 to 15 mm incision is made just below the inner corner of the eye, the lacrimal sac is identified, a small disc of bone is removed, and the sac is opened directly into the nose.
+As with the endoscopic approach, a fine silicone stent is left in place for 6 to 12 weeks.

 Recovery and what to expect